Methane on the temperate exo-Saturn TOI-199b: Discussion and Conclusions

-Such data would also constrain \ce{H2O}, \ce{CH4}, \ce{CO2}, and \ce{CO} to $\sim0.2$ dex precision.
-This will enable obtaining a comprehensive picture of the planet's C, N, and O inventories, and therefore precise measurements of the planet's metallicity and the elemental ratios C/O and N/O, which may hold clues to the planet's formation history \citep{oberg2011effects,turrini2021,pacetti2022}.
+Such data would also constrain species like \ce{CH4} and \ce{CO2} to $\sim0.1$ and $\sim0.2$ dex precision assuming VMRs of $\sim 10^{-2}$ and $\sim 10^{-4}$, respectively.
+This will enable obtaining a comprehensive picture of the planet's C, N, and O inventories, and therefore precise measurements of the planet's metallicity and the elemental ratios C/O and N/O, which may hold clues to the planet's formation history \citep{oberg2011,turrini2021,pacetti2022}.

+If hazes are present in the atmosphere of \planetname, future observations at shorter wavelengths could help distinguish their composition.
+While the three haze prescriptions explored in this work are all consistent with the current spectrum in $3-5$ $\mu$m, observations spanning $0.6-3\,\mu$m (e.g., with NIRISS/SOSS or NIRSpec's G235 gratings) would help break degeneracies between clouds and tholin/organic hazes through their differing spectral slopes.

-The detection of CH$_4$ in TOI-199\,b is consistent with the emerging trend that temperate ($T_{\rm eq} \lesssim 400~K$) low-mean-molecular-weight atmospheres display spectral features in transmission spectroscopy \citep{brande2023clouds,madhu2023k218b,benneke2024}, with super-puffs as notable exceptions likely due to high-altitudes hazes and/or circumplanetary rings \citep{alam2022first,libbyrobertsarxiv}.
+The detection of CH$_4$ in TOI-199\,b is consistent with the emerging trend that temperate ($T_{\rm eq} \lesssim 400~K$) low-mean-molecular-weight atmospheres display spectral features in transmission spectroscopy \citep{madhu2023k218b,benneke2024,brande2024,hu2025}, with super-puffs as notable exceptions likely due to high-altitudes hazes and/or circumplanetary rings \citep{alam2022first,libbyroberts2026}.
 However, TOI-199\,b is the only planet in this list with a mass comparable to that of Jupiter.
-Ongoing JWST observations of similar long-period planets will not only test whether this trend extends across the gas giant population \citep{fortney2023,cassese2025}, but also begin to constrain their vertical mixing and photochemical processes, paving the way for a new era of atmospheric studies of temperate gas giants.
+Ongoing JWST observations of similar long-period planets will not only test whether this trend extends across the gas giant population \citep{fortney2023,cassese2026}, but also begin to constrain their vertical mixing and photochemical processes, paving the way for a new era of atmospheric studies of temperate planets.